istio/istio.io/content/en/blog/2022/getting-started-gtwapi/index.md

 $ ./bin/istioctl install --set profile=minimal -y
 {{< /text >}}

-Your cluster now has a fully-functional implementation of the Gateway API, via Istio's gateway controller named `istio.io/gateway-controller`, ready to use.
+Your cluster will now have a fully-functional implementation of the Gateway API, via Istio's gateway controller named `istio.io/gateway-controller`, ready to use.